router-protocol/router-chain-docs/docs/develop/message-transfer-via-crosstalk/router-chain-guides/iDapp-functions/sudomsg.md

 }
 ```

 The `sudo` function is one of the entry-points in a CosmWasm contract.
-For contracts on the Router chain, you need to implement this function to receive any incoming request.
+For contracts on the Router Chain, you need to implement this function to receive any incoming request.
 It can be called internally by the chain only (just like `iReceive` and `iAck` on other chains can only be called by the Router Gateway contract).
 Sample implementation:

 ```javascript
 // import router binding message